mlmargotto/DecSecOpsTools/docs/_posts/2011-07-04-skype-in-the-enterprise.md

 ## Comment:

-<em>@Kenneth - Roger, that...I think anybody using Skype does not have a
-security policy in mind.
+_@Kenneth - Roger, that...I think anybody using Skype does not have a security policy in mind.
 They're using it for the sheer convenience of a "FREE" phone call, or low cost international service, and the video conferencing capability.
-It’s all about convenience; not about security.</em>
+It’s all about convenience; not about security._